AmirJamshidiBandari/MIPS32_Summary/Verification_Example/FORWARDING_EXAMPLE.md

 At the same time that the writeback stage was writing the loaded value into the register file, the decode stage was trying to read that same register.

-The loaded value became available at writeback, but the decode-stage register read still saw the old stored value before the new value was fully available.
+The loaded value became available at writeback, but the decode stage register read still saw the old stored value before the new value was fully available.

 In simple terms: